cschladetsch/Doplhin/WriteParabola/prompt.md

 # C++20 - Write a parabola to stdout

-Generate a program name `write_parabola` that takes three arguments.
+Generate a program named `write_parabola` that takes three arguments.
 These represent the corefficients of the quadratic equation (ax^2 + bx + c) and plots the points resultant graph on an 80x80 grid of ASCII characters.

 ## Problem Statement